Why does WiFi need range extension?

 A WiFi mesh system uses multiple access points interconnected wirelessly to create a uniform WiFi coverage area.
 They are expensive, providing quick coverage over larger spaces.
 Yet, they do not penetrate walls better than WiFi and speed decline after a second point in a daisy chain.
 Also they emit additional electromagnetic radiation to connect between each other.

 When choosing the WiFi Mesh system, consider your homes size and the number of devices you have.
-The app usually has optimization tools to help you find the best location for the faster speed.
+The mesh app usually has optimization tools to help you find the best location for the faster speed.

 WiFi Access points